 Omega-3 fatty acids are a type of polyunsaturated fatty acid (PUFA) named for their chemical structure.
-The omega-3 fatty acids alpha linolenic acid (ALA) and docosahexaenoic acid (DHA) are considered essential during growth, “essential” meaning the body cannot make its own ALA and DHA in sufficient amounts.
+The omega-3 fatty acids alpha linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA) are considered essential during growth for puppies and kittens, “essential” meaning the body cannot make its own ALA, EPA, and DHA in sufficient amounts for proper growth and development.
+Further, adult dogs and cats have a very poor conversion of ALA to EPA and DHA.
 As a result, they must be provided by the diet.
-As inflammation plays a role in chronic disease states in pets, supplementation can be a part of disease management and may improve pets’ quality of life.

 Sources of Omega-3s for Pets